Believe me when I say Dollywood cinnamon bread is the best-tasting cinnamon bread in the entire world. This is no exaggeration.

 Meanwhile, preheat the oven to 300 degrees Fahrenheit.

-You can baste them with even more butter at this point, but it’s not a requirement.
-It will make the bread extra moist, though!
+You can baste them with even more butter at the halfway point, but it’s not a requirement.
+(It will make the bread extra moist, though!)

 You’ll know they’re done when the pans produce a hollow sound when you tap on them.